Everything here is subject to additional questions, removal, or edits.

 Q: Will the game will be first or third person?

-Q: Will I be able to play with other people who bought it on different stores?
+Q: Will I be able to play with other people who bought it in different stores and platforms?

 A: Yes!
-We will always ensure our game is cross-platform/store - there are a lot of cool plans we have for this.
+We will always ensure our game is cross-platform/store - we will be utilizing Epic Online Services for this.

 Epic Games Store - We get 88% (12% to Epic, owners of Unreal; engine fee is voided)